So Many Diets to Choose From – Which is best?

 Have you ever asked yourself any of the following questions?

-- Should I intermittent fast or eat one meal a day?
+- Should I intermittently fast or eat one meal a day?

 - Should I eat breakfast?